-Grace Melton is the Senior Associate for Social Issues at the United Nations for The Heritage Foundation’s DeVos Center for Religion and Civil Society.
+Grace Melton is a Senior Associate for international social issues in The Heritage Foundation’s Richard and Helen DeVos Center for Life, Religion, and Family.

 In this role, Grace focuses on life, marriage and family, religious liberty and human rights as they pertain to U.N. policies.